Proven New Haven Medical Malpractice Attorneys Ready To Help You

 Contact Our New Haven Medical Malpractice Lawyers Today

 If you are currently suffering because of a mistake made by a healthcare provider, know that you don’t have to continue to suffer alone.
-Perhaps a hospital, doctor, or healthcare provider has even told you that you don’t have a case, that no mistake was actually made, and that you aren’t entitled to any damages.
+Perhaps a hospital, doctor, or healthcare provider has even told you that you don’t have a case, that no mistake was made, and that you aren’t entitled to any damages.
 Don’t take their word for it, and don’t enter into any settlement agreements with an insurance company until you’ve at least listened to a lawyer’s point of view.

 Berkowitz Hanna is here for you and your family.
 We are proud to offer free case reviews to patients throughout Connecticut.
 If you decide that you want to move forward with legal action, we can help you do that by putting our combined experience to work for you.
 Aside from medical malpractice, we also have experience in handling other cases, such as auto accidents, semi-truck accidents, and motor vehicle accidents.
 You can also rest assured that we won’t charge you for our services unless we recover compensation for your claim.

 To get started, or to simply get answers to some of your questions, call our office and talk with our attorneys today.
 We look forward to learning more about your story, your life, your goals, and how we may be able to help assist you as you pursue the compensation you deserve.